tildeholmqvist/happyroom/README.md

 #### Delete Product

 - Only site administrators and superusers can delete products.
-- The user can delete the product by clicking the "Delete" button located either under the product or within the produt details.
+- The user can delete the product by clicking the "Delete" button located either under the product or within the product details.
 - Upon clicking "Delete," a confirmation modal will appear, asking the user to confirm the deletion.
 - The user will receive a success message confirming that the product has been successfully deleted.